StuartCowley/virtual-pet-4/README.md

 Updates 16Dec2021: Previously, the pet object was empty.
 Now it contains a name, an age and the growUp function, which ages the pet 1 year when called.
 A few tests have also been written, asking whether the pet is an object, and whether that object has a name and age and whether the growUp function actually increases the age.

 Updates 18Dec2021: Added fitness and hunger levels to the pet function, which also changes as a result of growUp().
 Parameters are tested.
 Added walk() function, and ensured that fitness cannot pass above 10 when walk() is called.
+Added feed() function and ensured that hunger can't fall below 0 when feed() is called.